-1 A. One of the things that I did with regard to this was 2 that I asked Dr Murnaghan had asked that the 3 technical staff went in there.
-The technical staff who 4 went in there I think I alluded to this yesterday 5 were from the Royal site. б Q. Sorry, if we can keep to the bit about the medical notes 7 and records, otherwise we will dive off in areas and not 8 move through it logically.
-Does this indicate to you 9 that you received Adam's recent medical notes and 10 records?
-11 A. It does suggest that I did see them.
-12 Q. Yes.
-Although it's a little bit difficult to see, it's 13 6 December that is actually dated.
-The coroner seems to 14 have worked out that he wants an independent medical 15 16 expert in anaesthesia and so he's indicated that he's expert in anaesthesia and so he's indicated that he's going to have Dr John Alexander.
-And in the letter that 17 17 18 going to have Dr John Alexander.
-And in the letter that going to have Dr John Alexander.
-And in the letter that I took you to of the coroner before, is not what's 18 going to have Dr John Alexander.
-And in the letter that I took you to of the coroner before, is not what's happening actually a suggestion, "No, not Dr John 18 19 going to have Dr John Alexander.
-And in the letter that I took you to of the coroner before, is not what's happening actually a suggestion, "No, not Dr John Alexander.
-What you need is somebody who's more case where the expertise of Dr John Alexander, whatever that might be -- actually, this is a case that might require something else.

-Q. Of course you can, but in order to know that, you must have looked, I would suggest, at the medical notes and records to have appreciated that this is the kind of
+- 1 A. One of the things that I did with regard to this was - 2 that I asked -- Dr Murnaghan had asked that the - 3 technical staff went in there.
+The technical staff who - 4 went in there -- I think I alluded to this yesterday -- - 5 were from the Royal site. - 6 Q. Sorry, if we can keep to the bit about the medical notes - 7 and records, otherwise we will dive off in areas and not - 8 move through it logically.
+Does this indicate to you - 9 that you received Adam's recent medical notes and - 10 records? - 11 A. It does suggest that I did see them. - 12 Q. Yes.
+Although it's a little bit difficult to see, it's - 13 6 December that is actually dated.
+The coroner seems to - 14 have worked out that he wants an independent medical - 15 expert in anaesthesia and so he's indicated that he's - 16 going to have Dr John Alexander.
+And in the letter that - 17 I took you to of the coroner before, is not what's - happening actually a suggestion, "No, not Dr John - 19 Alexander.
+What you need is somebody who's more - 20 specialist in this area", and that's how you ended up - 21 going to Dr Sumner? - 22 A. Can I clarify? - 23 Q. Of course you can, but in order to know that, you must - 24 have looked, I would suggest, at the medical notes and - 25 records to have appreciated that this is the kind of

-A. That would be much more in keeping with the way that 4 I would normally have responded.
-I think the problem 5 б I have at the minute -- I can't actually remember that.
-7 I think what became clear was that I needed to have 8 someone else move -- get in to investigate very 9 immediately afterwards.
-Dr Murnaghan asked me could 10 I identify someone who we considered independent, who could move in very quickly and actually investigate this 11 12 case.

-13 I said, "I think the one person who's in 14 Northern Ireland who would have experience of paediatric 15 anaesthesia, major paediatric anaesthesia, and who I considered independent at that point in time was 16 17 Dr Fiona Gibson".
-She was the person providing the 18 anaesthesia within Northern Ireland for paediatrics and 19 for cardiac surgery.
-She was also someone who would have been involved in meetings and I felt to get an 20 21 independent -- and I believe it was independent because 22 she didn't work in the Children's Hospital.
-I felt 23 that, as an immediate action, I should ask Dr Gibson to 24 actually look at this.

-25 I'm sure in retrospect -- presumably I actually went
+- 1 case where the expertise of Dr John Alexander, whatever - 2 that might be -- actually, this is a case that might - 3 require something else. - 4 A. That would be much more in keeping with the way that - 5 I would normally have responded.
+I think the problem - 6 I have at the minute -- I can't actually remember that. - 7 I think what became clear was that I needed to have - 8 someone else move -- get in to investigate very - 9 immediately afterwards.
+Dr Murnaghan asked me could - 10 I identify someone who we considered independent, who - 11 could move in very quickly and actually investigate this - 12 case. - I said, "I think the one person who's in - 14 Northern Ireland who would have experience of paediatric - 15 anaesthesia, major paediatric anaesthesia, and who - I considered independent at that point in time was - 17 Dr Fiona Gibson".
+She was the person providing the - anaesthesia within Northern Ireland for paediatrics and - 19 for cardiac surgery.
+She was also someone who would - 20 have been involved in meetings and I felt to get an - 21 independent -- and I believe it was independent because - 22 she didn't work in the Children's Hospital.
+I felt - that, as an immediate action, I should ask Dr Gibson to - 24 actually look at this. - 25 I'm sure in retrospect -- presumably I actually went